slowbeam/vibe-lister-fe/README.md

 ## Usage example

+Vibelist can create dynamic playlists through the user's selection of up to 3 genres and a mood:

+![vibelist demo 2](https://media.giphy.com/media/WvvtNtiefZGD1I74aP/giphy.gif)

 Vibelist can play individual songs, or full playlists created with the app in the browser:

-![vibelist demo 2](https://media.giphy.com/media/WvvtNtiefZGD1I74aP/giphy.gif)

 ![vibelist demo 3](https://media.giphy.com/media/2uInVFNC4m77q6Lrge/giphy.gif)